Linnea Quigley: Early life and career beginnings

-Quigley was born on May 27, 1958, in Davenport, Iowa, the daughter of Dorothy and William Heath Quigley.
-Her father was a chiropractor and psychologist.
+Quigley grew up in Davenport, Iowa, the daughter of Dorothy and William Heath Quigley.
+Her father was a chiropractor.
 He worked as an executive vice president at Palmer College of Chiropractic.
 An only child, Quigley attended Garfield Elementary and Sudlow Middle Schools in Davenport.
 In 1972, she began attending Bettendorf High School in Bettendorf, Iowa.
 Quigley later reminisced about her school years: "I was so shy.
 I didn't move my mouth, didn't sing in glee club or anything like that, didn't do any plays.
 I was terribly, terribly shy."

 Shortly after graduating from high school in 1976, Quigley moved with her parents to Los Angeles.
 She landed a job at Jack LaLanne's health spa, where she met models who worked in films by doing work as extras.
 Encouraged by her friends, Quigley began taking acting and guitar-playing classes.
 One of her earliest acting jobs was a television commercial for Close-Up toothpaste.
 After getting a few extra parts, she got her first acting role in the Charles Band-produced erotic comedy Fairy Tales (1978), wherein she appeared as Sleeping Beauty.
 Her next role was in the pseudo-documentary Auditions (1978), again produced by Band and directed by Harry Hurwitz.
 She continued receiving small parts in films such as Don't Go Near the Park (1981) and the slasher Graduation Day (1981).
 She was given the role of Dolores after in the latter film after the original actress refused to do nude scenes.
 In 1981, producer and director Jim Feazell decided to shoot some additional footage for the reissue of his unsuccessful 1975 psychological thriller Wheeler.
 In one of the scenes, Quigley played a waitress menaced by a truck driver.
 The movie was re-released under the title The Hurting and later changed to Psycho from Texas.

 Besides modeling and auditioning for films, Quigley also began auditioning for bands that would let her join in.
 She first played guitar in an all-female band, Mad Whistle, started by singer and songwriter Lucrecia Sarita Russo.
 Russo's then-husband Jeffrey Spry appeared alongside Quigley in the film Graduation Day with his band Felony.
 Quigley then managed to form her own band called The Skirts.
 Her friend Haydee Pomar, whom she met on the set of Cheech & Chong's comedy Nice Dreams (1981), played the bass guitar.
 They practiced in the basement of the punk rock club The Masque and their music got featured in some of Quigley's later movies.
 Their song "Santa Monica Blvd.
 Boy" was released on Mystic Records' 1983 compilation The Sound of Hollywood Girls.